mahmoud-mosaad/BuyIt/README.md

 # actors
 We have 3 actors { Customer, Provider, Distributer }

+# document!
-For more information read our documents in path ./docs/tex/transportation-system.pdf
+For more information read our documents in path ./docs/finaldocument/transportation-system.pdf